Google Blacklist Check – How to Check If your Website is Blacklisted?

 November 15, 2021 | By Admin

 If you are planning on purchasing a domain name or you run a website and notice a sudden decrease in traffic, the website may have been blacklisted by Google.
 Google blacklist check is the best option before you buy a domain for your business.
 Cyber attacks are on the rise, and hackers may attack a site and steal or corrupt the data.

 Google is the most popular search engine and has many resources and methods to check websites and blacklist potential harmful sites.
-It aims at giving its users safe and secure surfing experience.
-If Google finds malware or other faults on a website, it blacklists the website and notifies the website owner.
+It aims at giving its users a safe and secure surfing experience.
+If Google blacklist check finds malware or other faults on a website, it blacklists the website and notifies the website owner.
 It is vital to keep your site secure and stay out of the Google blacklist.

-Google scans all the websites, and all potentially malicious websites are removed from its index and placed in the Google blacklist.
-It is essential to check if your site is in the blacklist so that you can take measures to remove the malware or other problems and get out of the blacklist.
-Websites see 95% traffic decrease after being in the backlist, so it is important to come out of the list.
+Google Blacklist Checker - Google scans all the websites, and all potentially malicious websites are removed from its index and placed on the Google blacklist.
+It is essential to check if your site is on the blacklist so that you can take measures to remove the malware or other problems and get out of the blacklist.
+Websites see a 95% traffic decrease after being on the blacklist, so it is important to come out of the list.

 Look for malware warning messages

-The best browsers used by people have their own way of prompting the users about a malicious website with malware.
+The best browsers used by people have their own way of promoting the users about a malicious website with malware.
 Users will receive warnings when they are about to open a website with malware.
 This is done to prevent users from visiting the website.
 Some of the messages that show up are:

 - The website contains malware